 With respect to other covariates, it appears that investment in tangible capital per employee does not have a significant effect on firms' productivity, over and above the impact of investment in KBC.
 A positive and sizeable association between tangibles and productivity is only found in food industries, but this result is too weak to be generalised.
 Wages per employee is used as a proxy for the skill intensity of the work force.
 When all firms are pooled together (column 3) no significant link is found with firm productivity, but this result is probably driven by Irish-owned firms, for which the estimated effect is negative (albeit insignificant).
-For foreign-owned firms, productivity is strongly associated with the wage per employee, as well as in the subsamples of manufacturing firms, non-knowledge intensive firms and the non-food manufacturing firms.
-More mature Irish-owned firms, in knowledge-intensive and in food industries have a higher productivity, while in the other groups of firms analysed, age is not significantly related to firms' productivity.
-Finally, as expected, foreign-owned firms are on average more productive than Irish-owned firms, particularly in manufacturing industries.
+For foreign-owned firms, productivity is strongly associated with the wage per employee, as well as in the subsamples of manufacturing firms, nonknowledge intensive firms and the non-food manufacturing firms.
+More mature Irish-owned firms, in knowledge-intensive and in food industries have a higher productivity.
+Finally, as expected, foreignowned firms are on average more productive than Irish-owned firms, particularly in manufacturing industries.